mirsadra/nextt/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# user.js
+// The "models" object is provided by the Mongoose library and stores all the registered models.
+// If a model named "User" already exists in the "models" object, it assigns that existing model to
+// the "User" variable.
+// This prevents redifining the model and ensures that the existing model is reused.

+// If a model named "User" does not exist in the "models" object, the "model" function from Mongoose
+// is called to create a new model.
+// The newly created model is then assigned to the "User" variable.